tosvn/alx_python/python-more_data_structures/README.md

-This directory is for the more data structures project
+This directory is for the more data structures project.